 Dental implants give you a better quality of life.
 This can seem small compared to a budget, but isn’t this what money is for.
 You’ll be able to enjoy your favorite foods and laugh without worrying about your teeth falling out.
 Being able to eat a varied diet will help you stay healthier than if you’re limited to soft foods.
 When you think about it, there’s no price you can put on a healthy smile!

 If you live in South Florida, you should stop by to see if we’re the people you want to work with.
 At Dr. Stone’s practice, we offer complimentary consultations to prospective patients.
 We’ll never charge you to come in and talk.

 If you’re considering dental implants and live in the state, stop by and tell us what you’re looking for.
-It’s good to know the average cost of dental implants in Florida, but stop by to get an actual quote.
+It’s good to know the average cost of dental implants in Florida, but we can give you an actual quote.

 You’ll have a gut feeling after sitting down with the person who will be performing the operation.
-Dr. Stone has been practicing for over thirty years and would love to talk you through your questions.
-Schedule your appointment today.
+Dr. Stone has been practicing for over 30 years and would love to talk you through your questions.
+Schedule your appointment today!